ebalogun01/EV-EcoSim/README.md

 Co-simulation cases.

-Base_case - Reads voltage from GridLAB-D and writes power injections at each timestep.
+base_case - Reads voltage from GridLAB-D and writes power injections at each timestep. rlsf - base_case plus implements a recursive least squares filter to estimate network model online. transformer - base_base plus simulation of transformer thermal model for each transformer in GridLAB-D model (not finished yet)

+Start simulation by running master_sim.py.

 ### analysis

 Scripts for plotting and analysis of co-simulation results.

+plot_results.py - plot voltage profiles from simulation plot_rlsf_error.py - plot online prediction error from recursive least squares filter model of power flow.